Showing posts with label 1970s. Show all posts

 on the spot.
 Sue Mengers and Barbra might even have the designer killed.

 But most of the characters in All Night Long are underwritten, reduced to types rather than fully realized people, with only Hackman’s George getting fleshed out to any degree.
 In fact, the whole movie plays out like they were working from screenwriter W.D.
 Richter’s first draft.
 In addition to underdeveloped characters, there’s a satirical undercurrent about suburban malaise and the so-called American Dream that's never fully realized, either because Richter’s script never quite articulated it or Tramont never quite grasped it.
-In the end, All Night Long didn’t need Barbra to save it; it just needed rewrites.
+In the end, All Night Long didn’t need Barbra to save it, it just needed rewrites.

 Did it deserve to bomb?
 Yes, if only as an expensive middle finger to Mengers, who should’ve minded her own fucking business.
 (Mengers got an even bigger middle finger when Barbra dropped her as her agent shortly after.
 As for Tramont, he died in 1996 with only one other American directing credit, the TV movie As Summers Die.)
 I don’t dislike the movie—it’s way more watchable than The Main Event—but it’s hardly essential viewing.